Looking for the best way to eat apples? Here are our best apple recipes with something for everyone, from applesauce to apple pie.

 This apple recipe combines biscuits and cinnamon-y baked apples for a fall treat!
 It's baked up in a cast iron skillet until the apples are tender and the biscuits are golden on top and doughy on the inside.
 Serve this skillet apple cobbler with vanilla ice cream, whipped cream, yogurt whipped cream, or coconut whipped cream

-Here's an apple recipe that will blow you away with its flavor and beautiful colors!
+Last up in our apple recipes: one that will blow you away with its flavor and beautiful colors!
 These roasted apples with cauliflower are a unique pairing that everyone will be talking about.
 The sweetness of the apple works perfectly with the savory cauliflower: and topping with fresh dill brings an herbaceous note.
 The best part?
 The bright purple of the roasted onion against the bright pink of the apple is stunning.

 More seasonal fall recipes